King Henry I, fourth son of William I

 Henry and Anselem of Bec, Archbishop of Canterbury finally reached an agreement over their differences.
 Henry gave up his right to invest clergy but in return it was agreed that churchmen should pay homage to the King in respect of land owned by their church.

 1106 (28th September)

-Battle of Tinchebrai Henry succeeded in defeating Robert Curthose’s smaller army at Tinchebrai.
-Robert de Belleme escaped but Duke Robert was captured and sentenced to indefinite imprisonment.
+Henry succeeded in defeating Robert Curthose’s smaller army at Tinchebrai.
+Robert de Belleme escaped but Duke Robert of Normandy was captured and sentenced to indefinite imprisonment.

 Robert’s young son, William Clito was put forward as rightful Duke of Normandy.
 His claim was backed by Louis VI of France and Count Fulk V of Anjou.
 Henry was forced to return to Normandy where he successfully defended his claim to be Duke of Normandy.

 In order to protect his lands, Henry married eight of his illegitimate daughters to neighbouring princes.

 Having postponed finding a solution to the Church’s move to stop lay investiture (appointment of churchmen by non-churchmen) in 1100, Henry now reached agreement with the Church and renounced lay investiture.
 However, he insisted that prelates were required to continue to pay homage to the King.
 In practice the King’s wanted to retain the power to make bishops.

 King Alexander of Scotland married Sybilla, illegitimate daughter of Henry I by Sybilla Corbet.